 Transport To the Yard

 Upon completion of a project, you should always clean up on your way out.
 Sometimes, you may find that some of what you’ve taken back with you may have been better off left behind—dead power tools, motors, and components that have reached the ends of their useful lives.
-If your power tools have burned out or your custom electric motors need to be replaced, the first thing you should do is recoup some of their value by heading to the scrap yard to see what you can get.
+If your power tools have burned or your have metal that can be picked up with a scrap yard magnet, the first thing you should do is recoup some of their value by heading to the scrap yard to see what you can get.
 Even hard-working tools still contain useful metals that can be melted down and reprocessed, saving us from needing to mine more metals.

 Call for Pickup